 In preparing the financial statements as of, and for the years ended, December 31, 2022 and 2021, we identified material weaknesses in our internal control over financial reporting, which remain unremediated as of, and for the year ended, December 31, 2023.
-The material weaknesses identified in our internal control over financial reporting related to: (i) a lack of formalized internal controls and segregation of duties surrounding our financial statement close process, and (ii) a lack of formalized internal controls on the area of change management and logical security controls over financial IT systems.
+The material weaknesses identified in our internal control over financial reporting related to: (i) a lack of formalized internal controls and segregation of duties surrounding our financial statement close process, and (ii) a lack of formalized information technology ("IT") general controls in the area of change management and logical security controls over financial IT systems.
 The remediation of these deficiencies has required, and will continue to require, a significant amount of time and resources from management and other personnel.